FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 ```

-### Encoding research restriction on type of disease and geographical area
+### Encoding Research Restriction on disease and geographical area using ODRL and DUO

-A basic ODRL based pattern using a DUO term to represent a situation where SecondaryUse of the data is allowed on the condition that work is restricted to `disease specific research`
+In this section, we document how to rely on a basic ODRL-based pattern using a DUO term to represent a situation where SecondaryUse of the data is allowed on the condition that work is restricted to `disease specific research`

 ```json